My Apple Watch Told Me I Have Afib

 And now… the Apple watch.

 The Apple Watch and other wearables are now able to monitor your heart rhythm.
-The Apple watch can detect irregular heart rhythms, and if it does so 5 times, it will prompt you to record your rhythm.
+The Apple Watch can detect irregular heart rhythms, and if it does so 5 times, it will prompt you to record your rhythm.
 And in that way, it can also be used to diagnose atrial fibrillation.

-What is the accuracy of the apple watch?
+What is the accuracy of the Apple watch?

 Does that mean that if the Apple Watch says I have an irregular rhythm… that I have Afib?